UBC Home Page -

 As Faculty and Teaching Assistants in the Department of Computer Science, our primary instructional responsibility is the creation of an environment which enables our students to learn.
 Any such environment must be free from impediments to the exchange of thoughts and ideas among students.
 At the same time, we want to encourage students to explore their own abilities through critical thinking and by experimenting individually.

-A secondary, though still important responsibility is the accurate evaluation of each student in relation to his or her peers.
-The requires that we have a clear view of each students' ability, ingenuity and originality.
+A secondary, though still important responsibility is the accurate evaluation of each student in relation to their peers.
+This requires that we have a clear view of each student's ability, ingenuity and originality.
 Such a view is only available if all the students are working according to the same set of known guidelines regarding academic conduct.
 While we cannot prevent academic misconduct, we must make students aware of what constitutes proper academic behavior.
 This, in the absence of misconduct, will ensure a fair basis for evaluation.

 These responsibilities require that we make a clear, public statement as to what constitutes acceptable (and encouraged) collaboration, and what constitutes academic misconduct in the form of plagiarism.
 The line between these two is hard to define and perhaps somewhat arbitrary, but perhaps its clarity is more important than its exact position.
 In the interest of deterrence and fair treatment, we must also establish a public set of procedures to be followed when academic misconduct is suspected.
 This policy defines this line and these procedures.
 It does not address other forms of academic misconduct.